aloha666/Java2021/Antra Java.md

 ## Dependency Injection / Inverse of  Control (必考)

-Inversion of control is a design principle which helps to invert the control of object creation. nstead of the programmer controlling the flow of a program, the external sources (framework, services, other components) take control of it.
+Inversion of control is a design principle which helps to invert the control of object creation. instead of the programmer controlling the flow of a program, the external sources (framework, services, other components) take control of it.

 Dependency Injection is a design pattern which implements IOC principle.
 Dependency injection is basically providing the objects that an object needs (its dependencies) instead of having it construct them itself.